Papa Johns is Ready to Be a Tech Innovator Once Again

 MORE: Papa Johns Looks for Balance on the Comeback Trail

-Penegor and Vasconi saw the generative AI in action at Wendy’s as the company deployed mainly drive-thru tests, although it also had capabilities in mobile and analytics designed to improve customer accessibility.
+Penegor and Vasconi saw the generative AI in action at Wendy’s as the company deployed mainly drive-thru tests, although it also touted capabilities in mobile and analytics designed to improve customer accessibility.

 Penegor said Papa Johns looks at Google Cloud as a “true innovation partner” and one the brand needed to engage with.
 It had fallen behind on tech after once being a pacesetter (Papa Johns, in 2001, became the first national pizza brand to offer online order; four years later it was the front-runner on online payment processing via credit/debit cards; and in 2010, a trailblazer for nationwide digital rewards).
 Vasconi calls the target “hyper personalization.”
 Can Papa Johns leverage AI to connect with guests, anticipate cravings, and chase other connective pieces it doesn’t today?